-Athletes arriving late may be excluded from participation in the event.
+Athletes arriving late may be excluded from the event.

-Thorough check of personal belonging will be conducted in the Call-Room.
-Any personal belonging (such as tape-recorders, radio, mobile phones, MP3 players, video cameras, etc.) forbidden to be taken to the field of play by IAAF rules will be confiscated in the Call-Room.
-All confiscated objects from the competitors will be returned therein after the event.
+Personal belongings will bechecked in the Call Room.
+All personal items (such as recording devices, radios, cell phones, MP3 players, video cameras, etc.) that are not allowed in the competition according to IAAF rules will be confiscated in the Call Room.
+All confiscated items from participants will be returned there after the event.

-The sole and heel of the shoes shall be so constructed as to provide for the use of up to 11 spikes.
-The part of each spike which projects from the sole or the heel shall not exceed 9 mm except in the High Jump, where it shall not exceed 12 mm.
-The spike must be so constructed that it will, at least for the half of its length closest to the tip, fit through a square sided 4 mm gauge.
+The sole and heel of the shoes must be constructed so that up to 11 spikes can be used.
+The part of each spike that projects from the sole or heel must not exceed 9 mm, except in the javelin throw, where it must not exceed 12 mm.
+The spike must be designed to fit through a square 4mm template for at least half of its length closest to the tip.

 In the High Jump and Long Jump, the sole shall have a maximum thickness of 13 mm and the heel in High Jump shall have a maximum thickness of 19 mm.
 In all other events the sole and/or heel may be of any thickness.